jbush001/NyuziProcessor/tools/emulator/README.md

 LLDB is a symbolic debugger built as part of the toolchain.
 In order to use this:

 - Program must be compiled with debug information (-g)
-- Start simulator in GDB mode.
+- Start emulator in GDB mode.

 ```
-simulator -m gdb <program>.hex
+emulator -m gdb <program>.hex
 ```
-- Start LLDB and attach to simulator.
+- Start LLDB and attach to emulator.
 This will need to be done in a different terminal and should be in the directory the program under test was built in, so it can find sources.